manifold-systems/manifold/docs/docs.md

 Bridging the worlds of data and code, a *type manifold* acts as an adapter to automatically connect data resources to Java's type system.
 The core Manifold framework seamlessly plugs into the Java compiler enabling a type manifold to transform structured data into a data _type_ directly accessible in your Java code eliminating code generation build steps otherwise required with conventional tools.
-Additionally the [Manifold plugin for IntelliJ IDEA](#ide-support) provides comprehensive integration for type manifolds.
-Types are always in sync; changes you make to resources are immediately available in the type system _without a compilation step_.
-Code completion, navigation, usage searching, refactoring, incremental compilation, hotswap debugging -- all seamlessly integrated.
-With type manifolds a data file is a virtual data _type_.
+Additionally, the [Manifold plugin](#ide-support) provides comprehensive integration for type manifolds in both [IntelliJ IDEA](https://www.jetbrains.com/idea/download) and [Android Studio](https://developer.android.com/studio).
+Types are always in sync; changes you make to resources are immediately available in your code _without a compilation step_.
+Code completion, navigation, usage searching, deterministic refactoring, incremental compilation, hotswap debugging -- all seamlessly integrated.
+With type manifolds a data resource is a virtual data _type_.

 To illustrate, consider this simple properties resource file: